 Too many people find science dull and uninspiring.
 It shouldn't be.
 It's about how everything works.
 Us, our world, our universe.
 It's life and death stuff.
 And great science writing brings to life the people involved and the remarkable stories of their discoveries.

-Brian Clegg is an award-winning British science writer and public speaker who has written over 20 popular science books and a growing range of novels - if you aren’t sure where to start, take a look at the Science Books list and flip through what’s on offer.
+Brian Clegg is an award-winning British science writer and public speaker who has written over 40 popular science books and a growing range of novels.

 He still manages to surprise me with something new on every page.